 I know how your hair tumbles from its chignon and washes your shoulders in light.
 I know the calcium of your cheekbones.
 I know the weapon of your jaw.
 I have held your head in my hands but I have never held you.
 Not you in your spaces, spirit, electrons of life.
 (120)

 Most importantly, all this conversation of gender and love takes place within a fully realized story.
 Louise is fleshed out alongside her husband, Elgin.
 There are plenty of humorous anecdotes, flashbacks, and plot points.
 There is more action, more conversation, than you would expect for a novel with a genderless narrator.
 You would think this level of ambiguity could only exist in a vacuum, but it exists within the modern world.

-I would give this a 5 for the beautiful writing.
+I would give this a 5.0 for the beautiful writing.
 It is infinitely quotable; there is something worth including here on every page.
 I’ll prove it by opening to a random page:

 Frank had the body of a bull, an image he intensified by wearing great gold hoops through his nipples.
 Unfortunately he had joined the hoops with a chain of heavy gold links.
 The effect should have been deeply butch but in fact it looked rather like the handle of a Chanel shopping bag.
 (93)